 This week's personal loan rates lower for 3- and rise for 5-year loans

-Borrowers with good credit seeking personal loans during the past seven days prequalified for rates that were lower for 3- and 5-year loans when compared to fixed-rate loans for the seven days before.
+Borrowers with good credit seeking personal loans during the past seven days prequalified for rates that were lower for 3-year loans and higher for 5-year loans when compared to fixed-rate loans for the seven days before.

 Personal loans have become a popular way to consolidate debt and pay off credit card debt and other loans.
 They can also be used to cover unexpected and emergency expenses like medical bills, take care of a major purchase, or fund home improvement projects.